 Reduction of Inflammation

 Psychobiotics can alleviate symptoms of depression, particularly by reducing inflammation.
-Elevated levels of proinflammatory cytokines have been correlated with serious mood disorders, such as major depressive disorder.
-Cytokines are a type of proteins secreted by immune cells, which act as chemical messengers.
-They play a major role in regulating inflammatory responses.
-A proinflammatory cytokine is a cytokine that promotes inflammatory responses, which play a role in the process of pathological pain.
-Intestinal dysbiosis, a process caused by the association between an altered state of intestinal microbiota and a peripheral and central inflammation, is thought to be involved in pathophysiology of major depressive disorder.
-In fact, interleukin and Tumor Necrosis Factor which are also known as pro-inflammatory cytokines, are found to be very elevated in the blood of individuals with depressive behavior and other inflammatory and mood disorders (Park et al, 2018).
+Cytokines are a type of proteins secreted by immune cells, which act as chemical messengers, that play a major role in regulating inflammatory responses.
+Pro-inflammatory cytokines, cytokines that promotes inflammatory responses, are found to be very elevated in the blood of individuals with depressive behavior and other inflammatory and mood disorders (Park et al, 2018).

 Gut Microbial Composition